rohithgopakumar/RISC5_Python/README.md

 Implements a subset of the RV32I base instruction set:

-Arithmetic: ADD, SUB, AND, OR
+R-Type: ADD, SUB, AND, OR

-Memory: LW, SW
+I-Type: LW

+S-Type: Sw